 THIS DATE IN HISTORY: March 26

-1980: Tony Esposito of the Chicago Blackhawks becomes the first goaltender in NHL history with eight 30-win seasons.
+1980: Tony Esposito of the Chicago Blackhawks becomes the first goalie in NHL history with eight 30-win seasons.

-Esposito's milestone victory comes in a 7-2 road victory against the Quebec Nordiques, the Blackhawks' first win in Quebec.
+Esposito's milestone victory comes in a 7-2 road victory against the Quebec Nordiques, the Blackhawks' first win at Le Colisee.
 It also comes 10 years to the day after Esposito breaks Harry Lumley's 16-year-old "modern" record with his 14th shutout of the season in a 1-0 victory against the Detroit Red Wings.